Readit News logoReadit News

 Maybe solving for housing first is a way to eliminate some of the suffering in the world.
 By demanding that their life “is in order” before providing housing, I think we are demanding the impossible from someone who clearly is not capable of making perfect choices.

-sideshowb · 6 months ago
+sideshowb · a year ago

 FWIW I didn't read that as an argument against providing housing, I read it as an argument in favour of providing housing and treatment.